What is Proquin XR?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Do not take Proquin XR with dairy products such as milk or yogurt, or with calcium- fortified juice.
-You may eat or drink these products with your meals, but do not use them alone when taking Proquin XR.
-They could make the medication less effective.
+Do not take Proquin XR with dairy products such as milk or yogurt, or with calcium-fortified juice.
+You may eat or drink these products with your meals, but do not use them alone when taking your dose of Proquin XR.